withastro/docs/src/pages/en/guides/imports.md

 import { MyComponent } from './MyComponent.jsx';
 ```

 Astro includes built-in support for JSX (`*.jsx` and `*.tsx`) files in your project.
-JSX sytax is automatically transpiled to JavaScript.
+JSX syntax is automatically transpiled to JavaScript.

 While Astro understands JSX syntax out-of-the-box, you will need to include a framework integration to properly render frameworks like React, Preact and Solid.
 Check out our [Using Integrations](/en/guides/integrations-guide) guide to learn more.